auttij/yhdyssanageneraattori/README.md

 # yhdyssanageneraattori
-A small tool that creates combined combined words.
+A small tool that creates combined compound words.
 As an example, the words "paloauto" and "automaatti" can be combined to "paloautomaatti"